piteren/pypoks/pologic/pologic.md

 HH may be converted (reduced) to HHtexts.
 HHtexts is a human friendly text format representation of HH.
-HHtexts still retains all the information needed to reply the hand.
+HHtexts still retains all the information needed to replay the hand.
 HHtexts may be used to replay the hand or evaluate an agent policy.
 HHtexts are built with a selection of HH ```STATES```, below is the syntax: